runfinch/finch/CONTRIBUTING.md

 ./_output/bin/finch version
 ```

-You can run `make install` to make finch binary globally accessible.
+You can also run `make install` to build and make finch binary globally accessible.
+However, note that this may conflict with the one installed via an official installer.

 ### Unit Testing